Layout

 After completing these three steps, you must fund or plan to implement the selected idea.
 These group sessions will die out or lack creative energy if the participants notice that you do not act upon winning ideas.

 There are two ways to go about funding these concepts.
-The first and most likely step is to insert the idea into the product development process so that the idea is “fast tracked.”
+The first and most likely is to insert the idea into the product development process such that the idea is “fast tracked.”
 This assumes that the idea has relatively low technical risk.
-The second way is to create a skunkworks project where you allow an isolated team to develop the concept by themselves.
+The second way is to create a skunk works project where you allow an isolated team to develop the concept by themselves.
 However, this postpones the integration of the idea into corporate processes, which must happen at some point.
 You can also hide or rename the idea to prevent corporate antibodies from attacking it.
 UNIX was developed this way.
-It was described to management as a word-processing program for patent applications.
+It was described to management as a word processing program for patent applications.

 Which Business Problems Do These Tools Solve?